Secret Celebrity Renovation

 Secret Celebrity Renovation is an American reality television series that premiered on CBS on July 9, 2021.
 The series is hosted by Nischelle Turner of Entertainment Tonight, who is accompanied by a design team initially consisting of interior designer Sabrina Soto and home improvement contractor Jason Cameron; for the series' second season, Cameron was replaced by "Boston Rob" Mariano, a general contractor and former contestant on multiple seasons of the reality competition series Survivor, who had previously appeared on SCR as the featured celebrity in the season 1 finale.

 In March 2022, the series was renewed for a second season which premiered on July 29, 2022.

-In May 2023, the series was renewed for a third season which premiered on August 4, 2023.
+In May 2023, the series was renewed for its third and final season which premiered on August 4, 2023.

 Production

 On December 14, 2020, it was announced that CBS had ordered the series with Nischelle Turner as the host and Robert Horowitz, Lewis Fenton and Peter DeVitaas as the executive producers.
 On June 14, 2021, it was announced that the series would premiere on July 9, 2021.
 On March 9, 2022, CBS renewed the series for a second season which premiered on July 29, 2022.
 On May 22, 2023, CBS renewed the series for a third season which premiered on August 4, 2023.